Dataminant/Exploratory-Data-Analysis-of-Northwind-Traders-Data-Using-SQL/README.md

-The best-selling product categories should be prioritized for inventory management and marketing strategies.
+* The best-selling product categories should be prioritized for inventory management and marketing strategies.

-Put more emphasis on keeping valuable clients who have contributed significantly to the revenue generated.
+* Put more emphasis on keeping valuable clients who have contributed significantly to the revenue generated.
 Therefore, it makes sense to put more effort into keeping these       loyal clients and providing them with incentives to keep doing business with the company.

-According to geographic analysis, countries with smaller order quantities shows potential for market expansion
+* According to geographic analysis, countries with smaller order quantities shows potential for market expansion

-Increase marketing efforts in USA and Germany.
-The best-selling cities in these two countries have been determined, implying a stronger tendency for sales in those region.
-To increase sales, it is advised that the company allocates more marketing resources to these regions.
+* Increase marketing efforts in USA and Germany.
+The best-selling cities in these two countries have been determined, implying a stronger tendency for sales in those region.To    increase sales, it is advised that the company allocates more marketing resources to these regions.